-i) the award has a postgraduate classification of Distinction, Merit or Pass as determined by a student who has achieved a mark of at least 50% in all modules studied at Level 4.
-In addition to reporting the final classification as described above, the transcript for a graduating Integrated Masters student shall also be issued showing the indicative classification attained at the end of Level
+The award has a postgraduate classification of Distinction, Merit or Pass as determined by a student who has met the general pass standard at Level 4.
+In addition to reporting the final classification as described above, the transcript for a graduating Integrated Master's student shall also be issued showing the indicative classification attained at the end of Level 3.
+The standard formulae used in the University Undergraduate Regulations for Bachelor awards shall be used to generate the classification.

-- 3. The standard formulae used in the University Undergraduate Regulations for Bachelor awards shall be used to generate the classification. - ii) the award has an undergraduate Honours classification determined by calculating the weighted mean of all Level 3 and Level 4 module marks. - iii) the award has an undergraduate Honours classification determined by calculating the relative weighting of Level 2, Level 3 and Level 4 module marks using the ratio: Level 2: 20%; Level 3: 40%; and Level 4: 40%.
+- ii) the award has an undergraduate Honours classification determined by calculating the weighted mean of all Level 3 and Level 4 module marks. - iii) the award has an undergraduate Honours classification determined by calculating the relative weighting of Level 2, Level 3 and Level 4 module marks using the ratio: Level 2: 20%; Level 3: 40%; and Level 4: 40%.
 The weighted mean average marks of all modules at each level would be combined.

-6.2 Reassessment Opportunities
+6.3 Reassessment Opportunities